odan/odan.github.io/_posts/2017-10-11-a-new-concept-for-a-json-rpc-service.md

 ### Transport

-All interaction takes place over secure HTTP (SSL) between the client application (e.g., web site or mobile app) and the service.
+All interaction takes place over secure HTTP (SSL) between the client application (e.g., website or mobile app) and the service.
 All invocations must be made via HTTP **POST**.
 In particular, HTTP GET is not supported.

 Use authorization methods like a API Key or Basic Authentication.